 If you are wondering what to give to friends and family who "don't really need anything" this year, consider making your donation to Friends of SoZo Kids be their gift.

 We have beautiful cards to let your loved ones know you are honoring them with a gift to support children and families living in poverty in the Ocala National Forest.
 To get one or more of the cards, write to us at Contact@FriendsOfSoZoKids.com to make arrangements.

 Drop-Off Bin at NLPC

 Friends of SoZo Kids has a drop-off box in the lobby of North Lake Presbyterian Church, 975 Rolling Acres Road, Lady Lake (behind Home Depot).
 Please call 352-753-8484 before you leave home to make sure the church is open.

 During the pandemic, many people are emptying their closets or garages and want to find a new home for their no-longer-needed items.
 While we appreciate your thinking of SoZo Kids, Pastor Dave does not have the volunteer staff nor the space to handle used items.
-When you drop off used items in our bin, we either try to find another nonprofit that can use them, or -- if no home can be found for the items -- they wind up in a dumpster.
-That is such a shame.
+When you drop off used items in our bin, we try to find another nonprofit that can use them.

 FULL-size toiletries (e.g., shampoo, deodorant, feminine products, toothpaste, etc.)

 Checks written to "Friends of SoZo Kids Inc." (leave these at the church office)

 New or used adult clothing of any kind

 Pastor Dave says that at the moment, they do not need any more hats or scarves, either.
 Apparently, a lot of knitters and crocheters have been especially busy during the pandemic!